joeladam518/mqtt-flask-app/README.md

 # mqttflask
-A flask app to translate a http rest request to a mqtt publish command
+A flask app to translate an http request to an mqtt publish command